MicrosoftDocs/well-architected/well-architected/security/testing.md

 Consider running security tests as part of an automated pipeline or scheduled test run.
 The sooner you discover security issues, the easier it is to find the code or configuration change that might have caused them.

 Don't rely only on automated tests.
-Use manual testing to detect vulnerabilities that can only be caught by human expertise.
+Use manual testing to detect vulnerabilities that only human expertise can catch.
 Manual testing is good for exploratory use cases and finding unknown risks.

 #### Improvised tests

 Improvised tests provide point-in-time validation of security defenses.
-These tests are usually triggered by security alerts that might have an impact on the workload at that time.
+Security alerts that might affect the workload at that time trigger these tests.
 Organizational mandates might require a pause-and-test mindset to verify the effectiveness of defense strategies if the alert escalates to an emergency.

 The benefit of improvised tests is preparedness for a real incident.
 These tests can be a forcing function to do user acceptance testing (UAT).

 The security team might audit all workloads and run these tests as needed.
 As a workload owner, you need to facilitate and collaborate with security teams.
 Negotiate enough lead time with security teams so that you can prepare.
-Acknowledge and communicate to your team and stakeholders that these are necessary disruptions.
+Acknowledge and communicate to your team and stakeholders that these disruptions are necessary.

 In other cases, you might be required to run tests and report the security state of the system against the potential threat.